CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/9-building-relationships.md

 ### FEA-7-B: Implement client-side

 ---
-## FEA-8: As a user, I can see my authored blog posts
+## FEA-8: As a user, I can see my authored blog posts (in the view in User.js)

 ### FEA-8-A: Implement server-side
 ### FEA-8-B: Implement client-side